Construction start event: Dutch Photonic Chip Pilot Line

 Breaking ground

-The Netherlands is making a decisive leap in photonic innovation with the construction of the Photonic Chip Pilot Line, an industrial-scale facility hosted by TNO, integrated into the broader infrastructure of the European PIXEurope Pilot Line.
+The Netherlands is making a decisive leap in photonic innovation with the construction of the Dutch Photonic Chip Pilot Line, an industrial-scale facility hosted by TNO, integrated into the broader infrastructure of the European PIXEurope Pilot Line.
 Situated at the High Tech Campus Eindhoven, a leading hub for high-tech collaboration, this pilot line will serve as a critical testbed and fabrication site for advanced Indium Phosphide (InP) photonic chips at 6-inch wafer scale.
 By bridging cutting-edge research with scalable manufacturing, it will accelerate the journey from concept to market, enabling faster, more energy-efficient technologies that power next-generation communications and computing.
+Witness the official start of the construction phase with leading voices in industry, government, and R&D.

-Programme
+Programme (updated)

 Walk-in

-Guest arrival, coffee and informal networking.
+Guest arrival, lunch and informal networking.

-Introducing the Photonic Chip Pilot Line
+Introducing the Dutch Photonic Chip Pilot Line

-- Arnaud de Jong, Managing Director TNO High Tech Industry
+- Arnaud de Jong, Managing Director TNO High Tech Industry.

-- Ton van Mol, Managing Director TNO at Holst Centre
+- Ton van Mol, Managing Director TNO at Holst Centre.

 From left to right: Vivianne Bendermacher, Arnaud de Jong and Ton van Mol.